cube3power/atsd/sql/README.md

 #### `CALENDAR` Alignment

 The `CALENDAR` alignment calculates the initial period according to the rules below and creates subsequent periods by incrementing the duration specified by the `PERIOD` function.
-The inital period is defined as the earliest period that intersects with the selection interval.
+The initial period is defined as the earliest period that intersects with the selection interval.

 * The start time of a selection interval is rounded to calculate the _base time_ using the rule table below.
 * If the period starting with the _base time_ intersects with the selection interval, it becomes the initial period.